Gradient penalty from a maximum margin perspective: Implications of the Maximum Margin Framework on GANs

-Let $f(x)=C(x)$.
-Although not immediately clear given the different notations, the objective functions of the discriminator/critic in many penalized GANs are equivalent to the ones from MMCs based on \eqref{eqn:7}.
-If $g(z)=(z-1)^2$, we have that $F(z)=z$ corresponds to WGAN-GP, $F(z)=\log(\text{sigmoid}(z))$ corresponds to SGAN, $F(z)=-(1-z)^2$ corresponds to LSGAN, and $F(z)=-max(0,1-z)$ corresponds to HingeGAN with gradient penalty.
-Thus, all of these penalized GANs maximize an expected $L^2$-norm margin.
+Thus, the objective functions of the discriminator/critic in many penalized GANs are equivalent to the ones from MMCs based on \eqref{eqn:6}.
+We also have that $L(z)=\log(\text{sigmoid}(z))$ corresponds to SGAN, $L(z)=(1-z)^2$ corresponds to LSGAN, and $L(z)=max(0,1-z)$ corresponds to HingeGAN.
+When $g(z)=(z-1)^2$, we also have that $L(z)=z$ corresponds to WGAN-GP.
+Thus, most $L^p$-norm gradient penalized GANs imply that the discriminator approximately maximize an expected $L^q$-norm margin.